-When absence from work is required to attend Labor Management Conferences, patrol officers shall, before leaving their workstation, give reasonable verbal or written notice to and receive approval from their supervisor.
+When absence from work is required to attend Labor Management Conferences, corporals or sergeants shall, before leaving their workstation, give reasonable verbal or written notice to and receive approval from their supervisor.
 The Chief of Police and City Manager shall approve the absence.
-Patrol officers attending such conferences shall be limited to one (1) patrol officer.
+Officers attending such conferences shall be limited to one (1) officer.